MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 When a user is signed into their windows device with an Azure Active Directory (Azure AD account), Microsoft Edge will implicitly inherit that Identity on first launch of the new browser.

-After a user has explicitly consented to turning on sync in the new Microsoft Edge, the browser will sync all the browser data, such as favorites, passwords, and history.
-This ensures a unified experience across devices and reduces the time needed to personalize the browser.
+After a user has explicitly consented to turn on sync in Microsoft Edge, the browser will sync all the browser data, such as favorites, passwords, and history.
+Sync ensures a unified experience across devices and reduces the time needed to personalize the browser.

 ### Separation of corporate and consumer data

-Organizations are in control of their data, and there is no mixing of corporate data in a consumer cloud account or consumer data in an enterprise cloud account.
+Organizations are in control of their data, and there's no mixing of corporate data in a consumer cloud account or consumer data in an enterprise cloud account.

 ### Enhanced security